drkpxl/city_shadow/codebase.md

                     simplified = blocks_area.simplify(0.1)
                     if simplified.is_valid and not simplified.is_empty:
                         blocks.append(simplified)

             return blocks

         except Exception as e:
             if self.debug:
                 print(f"Error creating blocks: {e}")
             return []

     def _find_buildings_in_block(self, block, building_footprints):
         """
-        Legacy method: find all footprints that intersect a given block.
+        Find all footprints that intersect a given block.

+        Args:
+            block: Block polygon
+            building_footprints: List of building footprints

+        Returns:
+            list: Building footprints that intersect the block
         """
         block_buildings = []
         for fp in building_footprints: